jahaniam/ml-pipeline/README.md

 To make the downtime as low as possible we can increase the instance count.
 We can use higher end instance type to increase the speed.
 (Speed could be improved if we quantize the model to INT8) Amend the URI with the new path obtained post training and submit a pull request.
 GitHub Actions will deploy the PR model to the staging environment.
 Upon successful staging deployment, merge the PR to the main branch where deploy-prod.yml workflow will promote the model to production.

-**Improvements:**
+#### Local
+Please follow [`sagemaker_scripts/train_sagemaker_hyperparam.ipynb`](https://github.com/jahaniam/ml-pipeline/blob/main/sagemaker_scripts/train_sagemaker_hyperparam.ipynb) for local deployment.
+Given a model artifact, an Nvidia Triton Server docker container is launched locally that utilizes local GPU.
+The current model can run `1070.22 infer/sec, latency 933 usec`

+## Improvements:
 - Incorporate data augmentation within the dataloader to mitigate overfitting and enhance model generalization.
 - For large datasets, employ batch loading instead of loading the entire dataset into RAM.
 - Utilize [Quantized Aware Training](https://www.tensorflow.org/model_optimization/guide/quantization/training) to train the model with reduced precision (FP16 or INT8).
 This requires rewriting the model in a Functional format as Model Subclassing is not supported.

-- Convert the model to TensorRT, quantize the trained model for improved speed, and employ FP16 or INT8 quantized models.
+- Convert the model to TensorRT, quantize the trained model for improved speed, and deploy FP16 or INT8 quantized models.
 Given that the inference engine is Triton Server, integrating TensorRT can be achieved with minimal adjustments.